OrangE-3/GitHub-Mash/README.md

 9. Api calls to Github Api using Retrofit.
 10. A Simple Splash Screen :P
 11. Search people or repositories using search bar.
+12. A navigation drawer that shows the currently logged in user and the option to logout.